Numi2/qbtc/patch3.md

     script.

     This is substantial; let me know if you’d like to proceed with the first two changes (EvalScript and VerifyWitnessProgram).

+    5. I’ve added a clear doc‐comment in pow.cpp spelling out exactly the 80 bytes that get BLAKE3-hashed (version, prevHash, merkleRoot, nTime, nBits, nNonce) and noted that the post-quantum headerPubKey/headerSig live in the larger CBlock serialization (after those 80 bytes) so they won’t invalidate a previously found nonce.
+Let me know if you’d like anything else!